dvidelabs/flatcc/README.md

 ```

 ## Status

+0.5.0 is in development on master branch primarily adding support for
+union vectors.

 0.4.3 is a bug fix release covering nested FlatBuffers, JSON and grisu3
 numeric errors, special cases for JSON keyword parsing, improved C++